Reasons for switching to VoIP

-If you’re an established business it’s likely that you’ll want to keep your existing telephone numbers, so the next step is to arrange for them to be “ported” over.
+If you’re an established business, you’ll likely want to keep your existing telephone numbers, so the next step is to arrange for them to be “ported” over.
 This is a straightforward process but can take between 2-4 weeks to happen.
-During that time we can arrange for your old numbers to be forwarded to the new, so you won’t miss any calls while we port the numbers.
+During that time, we can arrange for your old numbers to be forwarded to the new, so you won’t miss any calls while we port the numbers.

 8) Initial set up is complete

 Once everything is set up, you can manage the service yourself via a user-friendly web portal or have us help you when you need changes made.
 The VoIP service is now fully set up and you can enjoy all of the benefits it brings.